luthpg/vite-plugin-google-apps-script/README.md

 This plugin performs the following operations during the build process:

 - **Minification with Terser**: Replaces the default minifier (`esbuild`) with `terser` to preserve newlines in template literals, as `esbuild` uses return values instead of \n.
+- **URL Stripping in Templates**: Removes URLs from template literals to prevent issues with GoogleAppsScript deployment.
-- **AppsScript Deployment Optimization**: Removes or modifies code patterns that may cause issues when deploying to GoogleAppsScript:
+- **Code Pattern Replacement**: Removes or modifies code patterns that may cause issues when deploying to GoogleAppsScript:
   - Removes JSDoc comments
   - Escapes scriptlets in strings by converting double quotes to single quotes
-  - Removes URLs from template literals
 - **Configurable Options**: All operations can be customized or disabled via plugin options.

 ## Installation